tag1consulting/goose/README.md

 ### Telnet Controller

 The host and port that the telnet Controller listens on can be configured at start time with `--telnet-host` and `--telnet-port`.
 The telnet Controller can be completely disabled with the `--no-telnet` command line option.
-The defaults can be changed with, changed with `GooseDefault::TelnetHost`,`GooseDefault::TelnetPort`, and `GooseDefault::NoTelnet`.
+The defaults can be changed with `GooseDefault::TelnetHost`,`GooseDefault::TelnetPort`, and `GooseDefault::NoTelnet`.

 To learn about all available commands, telnet into the Controller thread and enter `help` (or `?`), for example:
 ```